riaj0224/NumericalMethodsMATLAB/README.md

 ## :file_folder: Repository Contents

 The repository is organized into several directories, each containing MATLAB scripts related to a specific topic:
+1. `Métodos`
   1. `ClosedRootMethods`: Scripts for closed methods of root finding, such as bisection and fixed point.
   2. `OpenRootMethods`: Scripts for open methods of root finding, such as the secant method and Newton-Raphson.
   3. `MatrixOperations`: Scripts demonstrating matrix operations performed manually, without utilizing MATLAB's in-built functions.
   4. `GaussMethod`: A script illustrating Gauss' method for solving systems of linear equations.
   5. `LeastSquaresMethods`: Scripts demonstrating least squares methods, including linear, polynomial, exponential, and power regressions.
   6. `InterpolationMethods`: Scripts for linear interpolation, Newton's polynomial interpolation, and Lagrange polynomial interpolation.
-7. `PracticeExercises`: Additional exercises to further understand and practice the implementation of these numerical methods.
+2. `PracticeExercises`: Additional exercises to further understand and practice the implementation of these numerical methods.
-8. `Proyecto`: A project using the numerical methods to analyze the mechanical properties of materials based on tension test data.
+3. `Proyecto`: A project using the numerical methods to analyze the mechanical properties of materials based on tension test data.

 ## :computer: Getting Started